May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 You may also learn some post-processing strategies, develop a beginning portfolio of your Iceland images, and learn how to share your photos with others.

 When will we go?
-May 25 to 31, 2025
+May 23 to 30, 2025

 What is the itinerary?
 The following is a tentative schedule:

-Day Three (Tuesday, May 27): Breakfast at Veghus Guest House.
+Day Three (Monday, May 25): Breakfast at Veghus Guest House.
 Morning meeting at Solheimar with community.
 Mini-photography Workshop 2: How to make your photos sing part two: (Subject and Story).
 Tour of Solheimar Ecovillage and photo shoot.
 Lunch at Solheimar.
 Mini-photography Workshop 3: How to make your photos sing – Landscape photography tips.
 Visit Thingvellir National Park with focus on the history and geology of this iconic park with individual photo shooting time.
 Enjoy a traditional Icelandic music presentation at Solheimar eco-village after dinner.
 Share photos of the day.
 Focus questions for the day: What is an eco-village?
 How is Solheimar a unique eco-village?
 What did you discover about Iceland’s history and culture from our visit to Thingvellir National Park?
 How does the subject you focus on and the story you want to tell merge to make a dynamic photograph?
 What most surprised or excited you today?
-Share photos.

-Day Six (Friday, May 30): Morning Meeting at Solheimar.
+Day Six (Thursday, May 28): Morning Meeting at Solheimar.
 Mini-Photography Workshop 6: Put together a thematic set of photos related to a topic of your choice (e.g. sustainability, energy, inspiring landscapes, beauty of nature, etc.).
-Visit Gulfoss and Geyser for photo shoots.
+Visit Gulfoss and Geyser for photo shoot.
 Tour of Islenski baerinn turf house with a talk by Hannes (artist and historian) on traditional Icelandic vernacular architecture seen through the eyes if a passionate artist.
 Focus questions for the day: What is the role of vernacular architecture in sustainability?
 How were traditional Viking turf houses sustainable?
 How can photography be a tool for inspiring people to live sustainably and protect our environment?
 How is the celebration of natural beauty an act of activism?
 How are we a part of nature and nature a part of us?
 What inspires you and how do you share this inspiration with others?
 Celebration dinner.
 Share photos of the day with group.

 What camera equipment should you bring?
 We recommend bringing the following: a digital SLR or mirrorless camera (a phone camera is also an option); a sturdy, portable tripod; a day pack to carry your camera equipment, layers of clothes, rain gear, lunch, water bottle, etc.; several SD cards; extra batteries and charger; camera manual; and a wide-angle lens (e.g. in the 15 to 35mm focal length range).
 A workhorse lens, like a 24mm to 120mm, or similar, could also be an option.
 Additional equipment to consider bringing: ND filters, a remote shutter release if your camera doesn’t have an auto-timer, and additional lenses (zoom, macro, for example).
 We also strongly encourage you to bring a laptop computer with post-processing software, such as Lightroom.
 We will provide a detailed equipment list of what to bring for personal gear.